- Colleges

 What are single mom scholarships?

-Single mom scholarships are financial aid for college created specifically for single mom students.
+Single mom scholarships are financial aid for college created specifically for single moms.
 Single mom scholarships can help students attain higher education opportunities that otherwise may be out of reach due to financial reasons.
 All scholarships are free money for college that you don’t have to pay back.

 Eligibility requirements for single mom scholarships